Newspapers in the United States: Demographics

 Metropolitan newspapers survive in all major metropolitan regions, with some regions having multiple papers, though this has declined in modern times.
 Many smaller cities have had local newspapers, again, this having declined over time.

 There have also been many African-American newspapers, foreign-language papers, and other specialized newspapers.
 As of 2023 there were 24 newspapers published in prisons.

 Archives

-Many libraries provide microfilm archives of major U.S. newspapers.
+In the 20th century many libraries in the United States provided microform archives of selected U.S. newspapers, typically as microfilm (rolls) or microfiche (sheets), and several desks with readers (machines) for viewing these physical media were commonly available in the reading rooms of many public libraries and university libraries.
+Individual libraries often subscribed to services, such as NewsBank, as their source of microform content.
+Typically any given library might have several nationally relevant newspapers of record available from archive, locoregional coverage focused primarily on the newspapers of their own region, and some finite selection of others in between.

+In the 21st century, use of microform formats for newspaper archive access in libraries has declined because the need for them has lessened owing to digital online archives.
+Newspaper archives are now available online in several ways, as follows: